WindRiver-Labs/wrlinux-x/README.md

     $ ./wrlinux-9/setup.sh --all-layers --mirror

-The above command will mirror all layers, including download layers into the current location.
+The above command will mirror all layers, including download layers into the current location, for the branch specified.

-To update the mirror, simply run 'repo sync' or re-run the setup.sh command with the same arguments.
+To update the mirror, re-run the setup.sh command with the same arguments.
+To add additional branches to your mirror, change the branch in the wrlinux-9, and re-run the setup.sh with the same arguments.

 A user can reference this mirror by doing:

     $ mkdir my-project
     $ cd my-project
-    $ git clone --branch master <path_to_mirror>/wrlinux-9
+    $ git clone --branch <branchName> <path_to_mirror>/wrlinux-9

 and then run the wrlinux-9/setup.sh program as described above.

-Note: the bin/settings.py file contains url REPLACE operations that may be required to reference the local mirror items.

 License